Deep Learning Foundation Models from Classical Molecular Descriptors: Methods

 The Polaris benchmarking suite is a collection of expert-curated datasets covering a broad range of molecular property prediction targets \cite{polaris}.
 Users have also made available the datasets from the Therapeutic Data Commons (TDC) \cite{tdcommons}.
 For this study, we selected a set of 28 unique benchmarks covering relevant targets such as solubility, physiology, and biophysics from both Polaris and TDC.
-A subset of particularly relevant benchmarks whose performance across models is representative of the entire set has been visualized in \ref{fig:polaris_hsd_selected}.
+A subset of particularly relevant benchmarks whose performance across models is representative of the entire set has been shown in Figure~\ref{fig:polaris_hsd_selected}.
 Each benchmark uses a different metric, automatically calculated by Polaris, all of which are either naturally scaled or rescaled (as done here) to range from zero to one, with one being the best.

 The remaining 29 benchmarks are a set curated in the MoleculeACE study \cite{moleculeace}, each of which is an assay measuring the activity of small molecules against a biologically relevant target.
+MoleculeACE evaluates model performance on activity cliffs.
+Molecules are grouped into chemical series with small structural changes.
+Most changes lead to smooth activity variations (noncliff molecules), but occasionally a small modification causes a sharp decrease (i.e., "falls off a cliff") in activity; these cases are activity cliffs, and the corresponding compounds are labeled as cliff molecules.

-The metric of interest in each benchmark is the difference in the Root Mean Squared Error (RMSE) of the predictions between "cliff" and "noncliff" molecules. \citeauthor{moleculeace} provide a thorough definition of what this precisely entails.
-In summary, the molecules are partitioned into training and testing such that a series of structurally similar molecules ("noncliff molecules"), where some members have dramatically different activity ("cliff molecules"), are placed in full into the two sets.
-This allows calculation of the RMSE of test set predictions for the two subgroups, used for absolute performance comparisons, and then the difference in RMSE.
-For the present study, we perform a one-sided, one-sample t-test on this quantity to determine if the model performance is consistent between the two subgroups.
-This is then summarized across all assays as the "consistency rate", a percentage reflecting the frequency with which the model maintains the same performance on cliff compounds as noncliff compounds.
+\citeauthor{moleculeace} \cite{moleculeace} partition these chemical series in whole into either training or testing sets.
+This allows calculation of the RMSE of test set activity predictions for the cliff and noncliff molecules.
+These RMSEs are directly used for absolute performance comparisons.
+The difference in RMSE between the cliff and noncliff molecules' predictions is checked via a one-sided, one-sample t-test ($\alpha=0.05$) to see if the model performs the same in both subgroups.
+This is then summarized across all assays as the ``consistency rate'', a percentage reflecting the frequency with which the model maintains the same performance across activity cliffs.